luau-lang/rfcs/docs/keyof-type-operator.md

 ## Design

-The solution to this problem is a type operator, `keyof`, that can compute the type based on the type of `animals`.
+The solution to this problem is a type function, `keyof`, that can compute the type based on the type of `animals`.
 This would allow us to instead write this code as follows: